savelev1/near-warchest-bot/README.md

 ## Description [EN]

-near-warchest-bot is a script that manage your validator seat and maintain its number to one.
+near-warchest-bot is a script for [NEAR](https://near.org/) validators that manage your validator seat and maintain its number to one.
 It keeps logs, determines the reason for kicked out from the validator list, pings the pool.

  ⚠️ Attention!
 The current pool balance is taken from the logs of the unstake method, because in the logs it is updated instantly, not after one epoch.